I love american apparel, and tbh I don’t think its that over-priced compared to Topshop, GAP. etc.posted about 4 years ago

 I have mixed feelings about the company itself; on the one hand I applaud their no sweatshop policy, environmental efforts, and non-airbrushed ads, but I am really skeezed out by the objectifying nature of their ads and Dov Charney’s sex crimes /-:

 As for the clothes, like boredstephanie and gstyle I think the garments are overpriced for basics, but I understand that to be part of the package if you are buying from a company that doesn’t use sweatshop labor.
-However, I think some of the higher price is also just “paying for the label”— the marketing power of the AA brand— and personally I tend to think “buying for the brand” is usually overrated.posted almost 4 years ago
+However, I think some of the higher price is also just “paying for the label”— the marketing power of the AA brand— and personally I tend to think “buying for the brand” is usually overrated.posted about 4 years ago

 I love american apparel when i have enough money to splurge!
 I love their riding their riding pants; they are very well made and make me look taller.
-So I personally, love american apparel.posted almost 4 years ago
+So I personally, love american apparel.posted about 4 years ago

 i went to an american apparel with my friend and everything was soooo small we thought it was for little kids…the next time we went to a different store and things were ridiculously overpriced.
 They don’t have anything really unique and cute enough to make me want to splurge on.
-I don’t get the hype :/ and there website is all nude and tackyposted almost 4 years ago
+I don’t get the hype :/ and there website is all nude and tackyposted about 4 years ago

 i actually have a few things from them…all i bought on sale so it wasn’t that bad…i do agree that they are a bit overpriced for just basics.